-CIT 222 INSTRUCTIONAL MATERIALS AND METHODS (3T) 3 credits COREQUISITE: CIT 223 or Permission of instructor PREREQUISITE: Licensed managing cosmetologist; 1 year experience materials.
+CIT 222 INSTRUCTIONAL MATERIALS AND METHODS (3T) 3 credits

+COREQUISITE: CIT 223 or Permission of instructor PREREQUISITE: Licensed managing cosmetologist; 1 year experience

+This course focuses on visual and audio aids and materials.
 Emphasis is placed on the use and characteristics of instructional aids.
 Upon completion, the student should be able to prepare teaching aids and determine their most effective use.